Valentin Varlamov: Training

 He began training with Rafikov, Anatoly Kartashov on 28 April 1960 as a military pilot, third class.
 Varlamov showed great potential as a cosmonaut candidate, being physically fit and highly intelligent.
 With the completion of the Vostok simulator, he was selected for a special group of six candidates for accelerated training, along with Yuri Gagarin, Anatoly Kartashov, Andrian Nikolayev, Pavel Popovich and Gherman Titov.
 Known as the "Sochi Six", this group's purpose was to train the best of the existing candidates of TsPK and enable selectors to choose the candidate who would be first in space.

 Discharge

 In 1960 Varlamov was promoted to captain.
-While on holiday in June that year with other cosmonaut candidates Georgy Shonin and Valery Bykovsky at Medvezh'i Ozrea (Bear Lakes) near Moscow, Varlamov suffered a neck injury after diving into shallow water.
+While on holiday in June that year with other cosmonaut candidates Georgy Shonin and Valery Bykovsky at Medvezh'i Ozyora (Bear Lakes) near Moscow, Varlamov suffered a neck injury after diving into shallow water.
 While he recovered from a displaced vertebra, medical officers found further anomalies in his bone structure and he was medically disqualified from the program.
 He was discharged in 1961 and his place was taken by Bykovsky.